wmfs/tymly/README.md

 ## <a name="test"></a>Testing

-The following Lerna command will run all tests in all of Tymly's packages (and also ensure all code meets [Standard.js](https://standardjs.com/) style rules):
+The following Lerna command will run all tests in all of Tymly's packages (and also ensures everyting meets [Standard.js](https://standardjs.com/) style rules):

 ``` bash
 $ lerna run test